Student Achievements

 The University of Texas System, in alignment with the Texas Higher Education Coordinating Board’s strategic plan — Building a Talent Strong Texas — supports its institutions’ students by providing resources they need to succeed in college.
 Student success programming and initiatives include primary goals, such as credential attainment, to ensure that students complete their degree, certificate or other post-secondary credential.
 UT Dallas students graduate at a higher rate than the national average for public universities.

-Graduation Rates for First-time, Full-time Entering Fall Cohorts
+Graduation Rate, First-time, Full-time Fall Cohort

 Fall Entering Cohort | Category | Cohort Total | 4 Year Graduation Rate | 5 Year Graduation Rate | 6 Year Graduation Rate | Number of Exclusions* | 4 Year Graduation Rate less Exclusions | 5 Year Graduation Rate less Exclusions | 6 Year Graduation Rate less Exclusions |